-If you are running a system with no floppy drive and using Windows 95, select Yes for this item to ensure compatibility with the Windows 95 logo certification.
+If you are running a system with no floppy drive under Windows 95, select Yes for this item to ensure compatibility with the Windows 95 logo certification.
 Otherwise, select No.

-Yes: The system has no floppy drive and you are using Windows 95.
+Yes: The system has no floppy drive when you are using Windows 95.